RescueSocial/Victims_Cases_Film-Music-Arts/Perceptions Guides to Fixers/README.md

 - Metaphor: Fixers Edit into a timeline, to spin into it for production.
 This can mean records and witnesses changed.

 - "The Accidential Gangster" - Ori Spado - Hosted by Sally Colón, <b>in Interview</b>: https://www.youtube.com/watch?v=A-63tGhzDes<br>
-Example: Did not want to Implicate Artists to associated interested subjects - https://theaccidentalgangster.com<br>
+Example, did not want to Implicate Artists to Associated Interested Subjects - https://theaccidentalgangster.com<br>
 <b>Implication means going from A to C,</b> without B. The first page mentions Frank Sinatra, however, others frequented nightclubs and social circles.

 <b>Consumer Financial Protection Bureau<br></b>